-$A \ range \ of \ social \ amenities \ to \ cater \ for \ the \ needs \ of \ our \ employees, \ stakeholders \ and \ surrounding \ communities.$
+A range of social amenities to cater for the needs of our employees, stakeholders and surrounding communities.

-Procedure for Handling External Stakeholders' Issues
+Procedure for Handling External Stakeholders Issues

 The Company Secretary of United Plantations Berhad will be responsible for the handling of all enquires and grievances against the Company.
-The stakeholder may lodge their enquiries/grievances to respective Estate Manager or Head of Department or direct to the Company Secretary.
+The stakeholders may lodge their enquiries/grievances to the respective Estate Manager or Head of Department or directly to the Company Secretary.
 The Company Secretary's address is as follows:

-The Company Secretary United Plantations Berhad Jendarata Estate 36009 Teluk Intan Perak Darul Ridzuan, Malaysia Tel: 05-6411411; Ext - 215,334
+The Company Secretary United Plantations Berhad Jendarata Estate 36009 Teluk Intan Perak Darul Ridzuan, Malaysia Tel : 05-6411411; Ext - 215,334 Fax: 05-6411876 Email: up@unitedplantations.com

-Fax: 05-6411876

-Email: up@unitedplantations.com